 These are forms that are shown in their entirety on the page that they are in, all fields are visible and the fields’ labels (or descriptions) are straightforward and succinct.

-Here’s a quick example: Simple Contact Form Template
+Here’s a quick example: Sales Inquire Form Template

 These are usually presented in the form of multi-steps, that is, each question presents itself individually as the user answers it.